-Integrating Data to Advance Reading Effectiveness: Exploring Racial Differences (Project IDARE)
+Integrating Data to Advance Reading Effectiveness (Project IDARE)

 Overview

-Throughout this 5-year project, we aim to advance the understanding of the persistent disparities in reading achievement between Black and White students.
-We investigate potential sources of individual differences in intervention effects by aggregating data from multiple rigorous studies of supplemental reading interventions that provide intensive, targeted support to students with or at risk for reading disabilities (RD).
-To date, few studies separate findings by student race, making it difficult to know whether reading interventions deemed evidence based are generalizable and valid for Black students.
+Throughout this 5-year project, we aim to advance the understanding of persistent gaps in reading achievement across populations disproportionately affected by documented health disparities.
+We investigate potential sources of individual differences in intervention effects by aggregating data from multiple rigorous studies of supplemental reading interventions that provide intensive, targeted support to students with or at risk for reading disabilities.
+To date, few studies separate findings by students’ background, making it difficult to know whether reading interventions deemed evidence based are broadly applicable.

 Purpose

-In this project, we aim to explore racial differences in the effectiveness of supplemental reading interventions.
-The project is built on a cross-disciplinary framework that integrates bioecological systems theory, which recognizes sources of individual differences that stem from dynamic interactions within and between our social environments, with QuantCrit, a methodological subfield of critical race theory.
-Taken together, this framework recognizes that interventions are likely not race neutral, and complex systems may differentially affect the effectiveness of these interventions for certain groups of students.
+In this project, we aim to explore variability in the effectiveness of supplemental reading interventions.
+The project is built on a cross-disciplinary framework that draws on bioecological systems theory to emphasize the role of dynamic interactions within and between our social environments in shaping outcomes.
+This framework recognizes that interventions may not operate uniformly and that complex systems may differentially influence the effectiveness of these interventions for different subsets of students.

 Procedures

 The overall goal of this project will be addressed through three specific aims.
 First, we assemble an integrated dataset with data from rigorous reading intervention studies.
 Second, we use the integrated data to determine whether there are differential intervention effects for Black students compared to their White peers.
-And finally, we identify characteristics of students, interventions, and outcomes that explain differential response to reading intervention for Black students as compared to their White peers.
-The integrated dataset will be archived and shared on the LDbase data repository, a data repository funded by the National Institutes of Health containing decades of knowledge from educational and developmental sciences.
+And finally, we identify characteristics of students, interventions, and outcomes that explain variation in response to reading interventions.
+The integrated dataset will be archived and shared on LDbase, a data repository funded by the National Institutes of Health containing decades of knowledge from educational and developmental sciences.

 Participants